kyma-incubator/compass/docs/architecture/input-validation.md

 ### ApplicationTemplateInput

+- Struct validator ensures that provided placeholders' names are unique and that they are used in `applicationInput`

 Field | Required | Rules | Comment
 --- | --- | --- | ---
 name: String! | true | `name` |